ibm-cloud-docs/transit-gateway/faqs.md

 You can connect multiple VPCs in the same region to a single transit gateway with the local routing option, and connect them across regions by using global routing.
 Keep in mind that all of a transit gateway's network connections are interconnected, so carefully consider all resources you want to connect.
 Make sure each connection receives a unique name in the gateway, and that you choose the appropriate routing type (local or global) based on the location of the connections.

+## Can I connect to a VPC in another IBM Cloud account?
+{: #connections}
+{: faq}
+{: support}

+You can connect to a VPC in another IBM Cloud account by providing the CRN of the VPC when adding a connection to your transit gateway.
+The account containing the VPC is then able to view the gateway and all of its connections, and must choose to opt-in to allow account-to-account interconnectivity for that VPC.
+For more information see [Adding a cross-account (VPC only) connection](/docs/transit-gateway?topic=transit-gateway-edit-gateway#adding-cross-account-connections)

+## How many connection requests can I make from one account to VPCs in other IBM Cloud accounts?
+{: #connections}
+{: faq}
+{: support}
+Each gateway is only permitted to have 10 outstanding requests for a cross account connection.

 ## Can I connect a VPC with generation 1 compute and a VPC with generation 2 compute using a transit gateway?
 {: #gateways}
 {: faq}